Kelvjn/Smart_Library_Platform/README.txt

 VIDEO DEMONSTRATION
 -------------------
 Demo Video URL: [PLACEHOLDER - Upload your video to RMIT OneDrive and replace this with the actual link]

+Video Requirements:
-Note: Video must be 25 minutes total (5 minutes presentation + 20 minutes demo)
+• Total Duration: 25 minutes (5 minutes presentation + 20 minutes demo)
+• Storage: Must be uploaded to RMIT OneDrive
-Permission: Set to allow read access to all RMIT accounts
+• Permissions: Set to allow read access to all RMIT accounts
+• Content: Must demonstrate all implemented features
+• Format: Any standard video format (MP4, AVI, MOV, etc.)

+Demo Features to Show:
+• User authentication and role-based access
+• Book management (add, edit, delete, search)
+• User management and registration
+• Checkout and return functionality
+• Review system and ratings
+• Analytics dashboard and reporting
+• File upload for book covers
+• Database operations and performance
+• MongoDB analytics and aggregations

 PREREQUISITES
 -------------